holepunchto/bare-xdiff/README.md

 # bare-xdiff

-High-performance native bindings for libxdiff in Bare.
+Native bindings for libxdiff in Bare.
 Provides both asynchronous and synchronous APIs for diffing and merging text data.

 ```bash
 npm install bare-xdiff